rozek/node-red-flow-gpt4-x-alpaca/README.md

 ### Preparing the Model ###

-Just download the model from [HuggingFace](https://huggingface.co/Sosaka/Alpaca-native-4bit-ggml/blob/main/ggml-alpaca-7b-q4.bin) - it already has the proper format.
+Just download the model from [HuggingFace](https://huggingface.co/Selyam/gpt4-x-alpaca-13b-native-4bit-128g/tree/main/gpt4-x-alpaca-13b-ggml-q4_1-from-gptq-4bit-128g) - it already has the proper format.

 > Nota bene: right now, the function node supports the 7B model only - but this may easily be changed in the function source

-Afterwards, move the file `ggml-alpaca-7b-q4.bin` into the same subfolder `ai` where you already placed the `llama` executable.
+Afterwards, rename the file `ggml-model-q4_1.bin` to `ggml-gpt4-x-alpaca-13b-q4_1.bin` and move (or copy) it into the same subfolder `ai` where you already placed the `llama` executable.

 ### Importing the Function Node ###

-Finally, open the Flow Editor of your Node-RED server and import the contents of [Alpaca-Function.json](./Alpaca-Function.json).
-After deploying your changes, you are ready to run Alpaca inferences directly from within Node-RED.
+Finally, open the Flow Editor of your Node-RED server and import the contents of [GPT4-x-Alpaca-Function.json](./GPT4-x-Alpaca-Function.json).
+After deploying your changes, you are ready to run Alpaca GPT4 inferences directly from within Node-RED.

 ## Usage ##